 We thank our Komen friends throughout the region who are raising breast health awareness as well as funds for Komen’s services.
 Please take time to read about their programs and support our partners.
 I have attended several of these events in the past and am always humbled by the dedication and commitment of families and friends supporting breast cancer survivors and fighters.

 Summer also means we are gearing up for two big events to raise critical funds and provide survivor/fighter support.
 Komen is finalizing plans for our Watercraft on the Water with Row for the Cure, later this month at Vancouver Lake, Washington.
 We also recently launched Portland’s Race for the Cure registration with a new route and Pups in Pink.
 Please read more about these exciting events and join us as we paddle, row, float, run, and walk for those we love.

-We need your continued support to accomplish our goals, which include reducing the number of breast cancer deaths in half by 2026.
-With your investment in Komen’s mission through sharing your time, expertise, and/or fundraising, every ounce of effort makes a difference for the communities we serve, one life at a time.
+Our guiding star remains Komen’s Bold Goal to reduce breast cancer deaths in half by 2026.
+We can indeed accomplish this with your investment and support in Komen’s mission.
+As I have shared before, whether you volunteer, lend your expertise, or donate to Komen’s programs in a personal way, every ounce of effort makes a difference for the communities we serve, one precious individual at a time.